 Complete IRS & State Tax Levy Guide to Resolving Levies

 A tax levy is imposed by the IRS, permitting the seizure of your property to satisfy your taxes owed.
 The IRS can impose a levy to garnish wages, withhold your tax refund, seize your real estate, personal vehicle(s), and other properties, and even take funds from your bank account or other financial accounts.
 Generally, the IRS will send a Final Notice of Intent to Levy before starting the levy (with some exceptions).
+In Fiscal Year 2021, the IRS issued 23% less tax levies than in Fiscal Year 2020.
+However, the total tax levies issued by the IRS still amounted to

 Requirements for IRS to Levy

-Before the IRS can impose a levy, they must follow several requirements.
+Before the IRS can impose a levy, it must follow several requirements.
 The first is to assess the tax you owe and send a Notice and Demand for Payment.
-If you fail to pay what you owe, and you don’t take steps to resolve, the second requirement has been met.
+If you fail to pay what you owe, and you don’t take steps to resolve it the second requirement has been met.
 Finally, the IRS must send you a Final Notice of Intent to Levy and Notice of Your Right to a Hearing.
 The levy notice will be sent at least 30 days before the IRS imposes the levy.
 The IRS will usually send it to your last known address by registered or certified mail.

 The IRS issues a levy when they determine that this is the next appropriate action to collect on what you owe.
 The levy will only happen if you do not pay the taxes you owe or make other arrangements to settle the taxes owed.
 If you fail to pay, the IRS has the right to levy any property that belongs to you, including your personal assets, as well as property that is owned by another on your behalf.
 Examples include retirement accounts, wages, rental income, the value of a life insurance policy, commissions, dividends, accounts receivables, and licenses.
 The IRS can also issue a series of 1099 levies with collecting any income you’re owed as an independent contractor.